 But it gets the point across very directly to the donor that they have lapsed out.

-Dolph Goldenburg: Now, when you talk about what you do to cultivate donors they don’t intentionally lapse out I opt out, you’d mentioned you send a holiday card.
-Is that digital or is that print?
+Dolph Goldenburg: Now, when you talk about what you do to cultivate donors they don’t intentionally lapse out or opt out, you’d mentioned you send a holiday card.
+Is that digital or print?

 Rachel Kottler: Actually, last year we did both.
-Caitlin- she is quite amazing, and she actually even hand wrote notes to a good portion of the list so that they got a card with a personal note.
+Caitlin actually even hand wrote notes to a good portion of the list so that they got a card with a personal note.
 For the rest of them, they got a mailed card that had a printed note inside wishing them happy holidays.
-So, we sent out an e-mail version, and then we send out the mail version and that did include some really personal ones that she chose to write some of those people who had been with HRC a long time.
+So, we sent out an e-mail version, and then we send out the mail version, and that did include some really personal ones that she chose to write some of those people who had been with HRC a long time.

 Rachel Kottler: It goes a long way.
 We also have a partner welcome series.
 Our partners get a really nice online welcome series that goes over everything they need to know and then asks why they’ve chosen to join and give monthly.
 We just try to make it as positive for the person as possible and really highlight how much of a difference they’re making and how thankful we are for them and make it feel more personal like showing the photo of the people on your sustainer team who are the people corresponding with them and saying how nice it is to meet them and how much you personally appreciate it.
 Even if it is the e-mail, think about tweaking your language so that it really feels like it’s coming from that person who’s going to be the one that they meet here from if their gifts lapses or who may they’re gonna get messages from.
 We also try to keep it pretty consistent where the people who really do work on that program are they email signers or the mail signers, so there is more of a relationship even if it’s over 80,000 people.